impy-project/chromo/README.md

     # exit docker with ctrl+D
     pip install dist/*.whl

-This should allow you to use impy also outside docker.
+This should allow you to use chromo also outside docker.
 This works only if you use the same Python version inside and outside of docker.

 ## User interface